andresmunozit/nextjs-dashboard/README.md

 ### Dashboard Layout
 In Next.js you can use a special `layout.tsx` file to create UI that is shared between multiple pages.

+## 5. Navigating Between Pages
+Let's add some links to allow users to navigate between the dashboard pages.

+### Why optimize navigation
+At the moment the sidebar links use `<a>` elements, which cause a full page refresh on each page navigation.

+### The `<Link>` component
+The Link component can be used to do `client-side-navigation` with JavaScript.

+### Automatic code-splitting and prefetching
+Next.js enhances user experience by automatically splitting code per route, isolating pages to ensure the application remains robust.
+Additionally, it prefetches content for links in view, ensuring nearly instant page transitions when users navigate.

+### Pattern: Showing active links
+In order to show active links we need to get the user's current path from the URL.
+We can achieve that by using the `usePathname` Next.js hook.